 The summit has also been achieved by a number of people suffering from disabilities: blind climber Eik Wihenmayer summitted in 2001; and double amputees Mark Inglis and Sudarshan Gautam reached the top in 2006 and 2013 respectively.

-In total, 284 people have died climbing Mount Everest.
+In total, 288 people have died climbing Mount Everest as of December 2017.

 Avalanche casualties make up a significant proportion of this figure: 19 people perished in the April 2015 Nepal earthquake, which triggered a massive avalanche on Everest, and 16 died on 18 April 2014 following a serac collapse on the mountain's west shoulder.
 Avalanches in 2012 and 2013 claimed nine and four lives respectively.